MASSHUU12/mediporta-recruitment-task/README.md

 #### VITE_USE_API

+This is used when a dummy response is needed for testing purposes and the limit of queries to the server is limited.

-Defaults to `true` when the variable does not exist.
+Defaults to `true` when the variable or .env file does not exist.

 When set to `false` it uses `stored test data`, at this point any configuration in the menu does **not** work except to change the sort order.